elusivecodes/FrostDateTime/README.md

 **FrostDateTime** is a free, open-source date manipulation library for *JavaScript*.

-It is a lightweight (~7kb gzipped) and modern library, and features support for ISO DateTime formats, time zones and locales.
+It is a lightweight (~7kb gzipped) and modern library, and features support for ICU DateTime formats, time zones and locales.

 ## Table Of Contents